Nassim-Lahoudi/Nassim-Lahoudi/README.md

 </div>

 # 💫 About Me:
-➡️Currently, I'm furthering my education in the field of software development.<br>📫How to reach me nassim.lahoudi@hotmail.com<br>⚡Fun Fact Soccer & Code
+➡️Currently, I'm furthering my education in the field of software development.<br>📫How to reach me info@nassim-lahoudi.de<br>⚡Fun Fact Soccer & Code

 ## 🌐 Socials: